 There are two actions which you should take after interviewing a prospective candidate.
 These actions include consulting their references and, verifying the information which they gave you before and during the interview.
 If you don’t implement these two actions, you may hire the wrong candidate.

-It can be a daunting task to hire the right gym staff.
+It can be a daunting task to hire the right people.
 However, once you understand the different positions which are required in a gym; then your hiring process will be much easier.
-Here are the key areas to fill on your gym staff:
+Here are the key areas to fill on your team:

 Sales Manager: A sales manager will sell your membership plans, therefore increasing your membership levels and your income altogether.
 One of the critical traits of a sales manager is that he or she must be compassionate.
 If your sales manager has this trait, he will see the prospective gym members as humans and not as mere dollar signs.

 Marketing Manager: The main role of a marketing manager is to advertise your gym through promotions and campaigns.
 Therefore, you should select a marketing manager who is creative and enthusiastic; and who can mobilize the growth of your gym’s membership levels.

 Operations Manager: If you have a great operations manager, then your gym will most likely succeed.
 An operations manager is responsible for managing your entire staff and, maintaining your facilities and equipment.
 Furthermore, he should be able to handle any issues that may arise amicably.
 An effective operations manager should have excellent leadership skills.

 Group Fitness Instructor: You should hire a group fitness instructor who is enthusiastic and, has a strong passion and dedication to fitness.
 Group fitness instructors are very much in demand due to the rise in popularity in classed based boutique fitness.

 Personal Trainer: A personal trainer trains an individual one on one and usually has a roster of clients that will book in with them throughout the day.
 Personal trainers are still very popular among those who value close instruction when they exercise.